Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-As per claim 4, Cho teaches the system of claim 1 as described above.
+As per claim 4, Cho and Makram teaches the system of claim 1 as described above.
 Cho does not explicitly teach the logistic regression is the recited formula.
 Initially, it is noted that in disclosing the use of various types of regression models (paragraph 0078), this includes a formula of the type of a log of y intercept plus a series of variables with coefficients.
 However, Cho does not describe the specific variables of claim 4 in this regression formula.
 Reuter teaches a logistic regression model with variables that include chest pain, other complaints, age, and gender with corresponding regression coefficients (see page 5, Model development, and Table 2).
 It would have been obvious to one of ordinary skill in the art at the time of the effective filing date to employee these logistic regression variables in the system of Cho, since Cho discloses regression models for determining the likelihood, to build upon diagnosis of patients with chest pain (see page 1, Conclusion of Router).

 Claim 13 recites substantially similar method limitations to system claim 4 and, as such, is rejected for similar reasons as given above

-Claim(s) 6-7 and 15-16 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Cho, US Patent Application Publication No. 2022/0369937 in view of Li, US Patent Application Publication No. 2022/0093259.
+Claim(s) 6 and 15 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Cho, US Patent Application Publication No. 2022/0369937 in view of Makram, US Patent Application Publication No. 2019/0180868 and further in view of Li, US Patent Application Publication No. 2022/0093259.

-As per claim 6, Cho teaches the system of claim 1 as described above.
+As per claim 6, Cho and Makram teaches the system of claim 1 as described above.
 Cho further teaches the emergency medical condition is myocardial infarction (see paragraph 0029; acute health events include myocardial infarction).
 Cho does not explicitly teach the form of myocardial infarction is STEMI.
 Li teaches classifying myocardial infarction prediction into STEMI and non-STEMI (see paragraph 0069).
 It would have been obvious to one of ordinary skill in the art at the time of the effective filing date to determine that the predicted event is STEMI from this classification with the motivation of providing a more accurate prediction (see paragraph 0069 of Li).

 Distinguishing Subject Matter